sovity/edc-ce/extensions/catalog-crawler/README.md

 ## About this Extension

-Catalog crawler for the Authority Portal.

-Authority Portal catalog crawlers are deployed as separate deployment units, one for each environment / daps.
+The catalog crawler is a deployment unit depending on an existing Authority Portal's database:

+- It periodically checks the Authority Portal's connector list for its environment.
+- It crawls the given connectors in regular intervals.
+- It writes the data offers and connector statuses back into the Authority Portal DB.
+- Each Environment configured in the Authority Portal requires its own Catalog Crawler with credentials for that environment's DAPS.

 ## Why does this component exist?

-The Authority Portal uses a non-EDC stack, and the EDC stack cannot handle multiple data spaces at once.
+The Authority Portal uses a non-EDC stack, and the EDC stack cannot handle multiple sources of authority at once.

-To still be able to display the data catalogs in the authority portal, these separately deployed catalog crawlers will connect to the existing Authority Portal database and crawl data offers for their configured environment.
+With the `DB -> UI` part of the broker having been moved to the Authority Portal, only the `Catalog -> DB` part remains as the Catalog Crawler, as it requires Connector-to-Connector IAM within the given Dataspace.

 ## License